Marble Hill, Missouri

 Marble Hill is a fourth-class city in central Bollinger County in Southeast Missouri, United States.
+It is well known for its yearly cooking competition located at the park.
 Located at the intersection of State Highways 34 and 51, it is the largest city in Bollinger and serves as the county seat.
 The population was 1,388 at the 2020 census.
-The city was officially organized in July 1851 and is named after a marble-like rock.
+The city was officially organized in July 1851 and is named after the marble-like rock, limestone, formations found in the area.

 Marble Hill is part of the Cape Girardeau−Jackson, MO-IL Metropolitan Statistical Area.

 History

 The area that would eventually become known as Marble Hill was established in 1842 as New California.
 Nine years later, it was renamed Dallas in 1851.
 As the area grew over the years, the First Baptist Church was built in 1856 near the oldest cemetery in Marble Hill.
 In 1862, the courthouse and town of Dallas was raided by Colonel S.D.
 Kitchen, along with 120 Confederate soldiers.
 Finally, in 1868, the name of the town was changed again, this time to Marble Hill, to prevent confusion with the already existing Dallas County.

 A year after the name change, a man by the name of Eli Lutes laid out what would become known as Lutesville.
 Lutes offered 10 acre to the railroad for a depot location which would be used as a shipping and trading point.
 Disputes with leaders of Marble Hill persuaded the railroad to relocate their route through Lutesville instead.

 In 1880, Will Mayfield College moved to Marble Hill from Smithville.
 It remained in operation there until its closing in 1934.
 In 1893, Wicecarver's Store was built across from the courthouse where the steps in front were formerly used for mounting horses and carriages.
 Between 1904 and 1905, the Mineral Well was dug on the courthouse square and was used until 1947–1948.
 The year 1932 marked the last passenger line on the Belmont Branch of the St. Louis & Iron Mountain Railroad.
 The railroad company ceased operations through Lutesville in 1973.
 In August 1953, an artesian well was discovered approximately 1800 ft deep while drilling for oil in the area.
-In 1973, voters approved a measure to build what would become known as Twin City Airport.
+In 1973, voters approved a measure to build what would become known as Twin City Airpark Airport.

 It was suggested in 1985 that the towns of Marble Hill and Lutesville should merge.
 Lutesville, which had been founded in 1869 and later became the main business and shipping center for the area, merged with Marble Hill and maintained the name of Marble Hill because it was the current county seat.
 The portion of Marble Hill that was the former city of Lutesville is the portion southwest of Crooked Creek.
 Crooked Creek has flooded the town on many occasions.